andres-erbsen/dename-writeup/dename.md

 are assuming that at least one of them is honest, the profile must have been registered adhering to the requirements of this system.

+TODO: picture of merkle tree, like in <http://comjnl.oxfordjournals.org/content/27/3/218.full.pdf>

 As an optimization, the servers can sign the root hash after each round and send the signature to all other servers.
 This way, a client only has to talk to one server to do a lookup but can still be assured that all servers agree